Launch App

 • Privacy Enhancements: Private lending via ZCash & its shielded asset technology, wallet-less usage, differential privacy for liquidation obfuscation, onchain cash markets, and zero-knowledge smart contracts.

-• Product Features: Flexible market parameters (rate curves, loan durations, fees), curated DeFi vaults, chain-abstracted markets, sponsored gas transactions, partial liquidations, fixed interest rate loans, yield accrual on collateral, and a JS SDK for developer integrations.
+• Product Features: Flexible market parameters (rate curves, loan durations, fees), no liquidation loans, fixed interest rate loans, yield accrual on collateral, and a JS SDK for developer integrations.

 • Ecosystem Integrations: Adapters for external lending protocols, yield and positional token integration.